iluwatar/java-design-patterns/microservices-log-aggregation/README.md

 ## Real-World Applications of Microservices Log Aggregation Pattern in Java

-* ava applications using frameworks like Log4j2 or SLF4J with centralized log management tools such as the ELK stack or Splunk benefit from microservices log aggregation.
+* Java applications using frameworks like Log4j2 or SLF4J with centralized log management tools such as the ELK stack or Splunk benefit from microservices log aggregation.
 * Microservices architectures where each service outputs logs that are aggregated into a single system to provide a unified view of the system’s health and behavior.

 ## Benefits and Trade-offs of Microservices Log Aggregation Pattern